-STALIN’S GUESTS Carol Godsmark novel
+STALIN’S CZECH GUESTS

-PLOTLINE: Flora’s safe, comfortable, predictable life in Canada is turned upside down when the family moves behind the Iron Curtain to Prague to work at the Canadian Embassy in 1953.The date is at the height of Soviet clampdowns in Czechoslovakia during Stalin’s grip on the country, combined with western McCarthy-era Communism paranoia.
+14 year old Flora’s safe, comfortable, predictable life in Canada is turned upside down when the family moves behind the Iron Curtain to Prague, the father to work at the Canadian Embassy in the 1950s.The date is at the height of Soviet clampdowns in Czechoslovakia during Stalin’s grip on the country, combined with western McCarthy-era Communism paranoia.
 Soon left to her own devices in the Czech capital due to her father’s work and her mother’s life-threatening illness, Flora inadvertently enters the world of spies.
-An avid Nancy Drew reader, she soon takes on the mantel of spy herself and becomes embroiled in escalating situations involving her parents, their housekeeper Dalibora, Mrs. Svobodova (the dissident painter who Tom commissions a portrait of Flora and her journalist husband for Tom’s own comprising diplomatic information-sourcing) – and new friend Petr, a 14 year old Czech boy with a past, all main characters posing a danger for both Canadian and Czech outsiders.
+An avid Nancy Drew reader, she soon takes on the mantel of spy herself and becomes embroiled in escalating situations involving her parents, their housekeeper Dalibora, a planted mole, and new friend Petr, a 15-year-old Czech boy with a past, all main characters posing a danger for both Canadian and Czech outsiders.

 Based on the author’s upbringing in Prague during this era, many of the events reflect an outsider’s life and experiences of the author.
 Flora and her family are some of the few Westerners in a land of fear, political show trials, food shortages and Soviet posturing which needs to be negotiated.
 Yet, the human spirit is largely the same throughout the world as Flora finds out.
 The usual stories written about this era are usually the reverse: people fleeing Iron Curtain countries, not moving to them.